Launch Academic Village

 How is my Academic Village application evaluated?

-Once I've been accepted into the Academic Village, is there any way I can lose my place?
+Once I've been accepted in to the Academic Village, is there any way I can lose my place?

 Yes.
 Academic Village members are held to high academic standards and are expected to be active members of the Academic Village community.
 Grades and participation are evaluated each semester, and members must reapply every year to remain in Academic Village housing.